DevHelp-Online/create-node-mocks/README.md

 # Create Node Window|Document|Global Mocks

-> seful for Angular Universal projects or any JS applications doing SSR where window|document|global objects may be used in Node.
+> Useful for Angular Universal projects or any JS applications doing SSR where window|document|global objects may be used in Node.

 ## Installation